Founded

 Marquetarian logo

-The front cover of the Winter issue
+The front cover of the Autumn issue

 The Marquetarian is a veritable mainstay of the Marquetry Society.